 If you can, plan an itinerary you’re happy with before you book

 It’s certainly possible to visit Venice in one day and I’m not even going to say you won’t enjoy it.
 You’ll love it and, if it makes sense, do it.
 What I AM telling you to consider is what type of traveler you are.
 Are you a looker or a learner?
 If you just want to look, then you’re golden.
-Otherwise, you could find yourself spending a good chunk of a priceless day in a line.
+If you’re a curious learner, you could wind up disappointed with such a short amount of time.
+Plus, if you didn’t plan your day in advance, you could find yourself spending a good chunk of a priceless day in a line.
 I don’t know about you, but that doesn’t sound very fun to me!

 When I’m traveling, I enjoy learning about the culture.
-Sure, you can check tourist hot spots off your bucket list all day but what does that matter if you don’t truly know where you’ve been?
+Sure, you can check tourist hot spots off your bucket list all day but what does that matter if you don’t truly understand where you’ve been?
 Don’t get me wrong, I’m a sucker for the touristy spots.
 I’ll go to every last darn one of them.
 Why?
 Not because they are popular but because they are meaningful.
-They are famous but they are famous for a reason.
-That reason is not for the purpose of selfies nor were they were not built for the ‘gram.
+They are famous and, usually, for a reason.
+That reason is not for the purpose of selfies or for the ‘gram.

-Before you yell at me, yes selfies are fun (but be responsible) and I love scrolling travel photos on instagram.
+Before you yell at me, yes (responsible) selfies are fun and I love scrolling travel photos on instagram.
 The bottom line is that taking a few moments to learn why a monument is significant is a simple way to enrich your travel experience and gain cultural understanding.

 What time frame fits your style?

 If you enjoy full days and love history and cultural tourism, I would highly suggest spending AT LEAST two days in Venice.
 Do you want to soak in all of the good stuff at a more relaxed pace and maybe even plan a day trip to Murano?
-Give this amazing city 3 or 4 days.
+Plan 3 or even 4 days to immerse yourself in this unique city.
 Perhaps you just want to catch some views and say you’ve been there.
 By all means, pass through for the day and enjoy its beauty.

 If you happen to be in a situation that puts you in Venice for one day (or even two) and you’re up for a full day packed with all the goodies, this Venice itinerary will help you maximize your time.